Learning Math: Number and Operations

 - To go from real numbers to complex numbers, we need i (a number such that when squared it gives -1) and all its real multiples — the imaginary numbers.
 Adding any real number and any imaginary number then forms a complex number, for example, 2 + 3i and -2/3 + 2.718i.

-video 1 What Is a Number System?
+Session 1 What Is a Number System?

 Understand the nature of the real number system, the elements and operations that make up the system, and some of the rules that govern the operations.
 Examine a finite number system that follows some (but not all) of the same rules, and then compare this system to the real number system.
 Use a number line to classify the numbers we use, and examine how the numbers and operations relate to one another.

-video 2 Number Sets, Infinity, and Zero
+Session 2 Number Sets, Infinity, and Zero

 Continue examining the number line and the relationships among sets of numbers that make up the real number system.
 Explore which operations and properties hold true for each of the sets.
 Consider the magnitude of these infinite sets and discover that infinity comes in more than one size.
 Examine place value and the significance of zero in a place value system.

-video 3 Place Value
+Session 3 Place Value

 Look at place value systems based on numbers other than 10.
 Examine the base two numbers and learn uses for base two numbers in computers.
 Explore exponents and relate them to logarithms.
 Examine the use of scientific notation to represent numbers with very large or very small magnitude.
 Interpret whole numbers, common fractions, and decimals in base four.

-video 4 Meanings and Models for Operations
+Session 4 Meanings and Models for Operations

 Examine the operations of addition, subtraction, multiplication, and division and their relationships to whole numbers.
 Work with area models for multiplication and division.
 Explore the use of two-color chips to model operations with positive and negative numbers.